-How outsourcing can help manage growth for life sciences organizations
+How outsourcing can help manage growth for biopharma companies

 INSIGHT ARTICLE |

-As life sciences companies grow, new operational and regulatory demands emerge that often go beyond internal capabilities.
+As biotech, pharmaceutical and other life sciences companies grow, new operational, regulatory and security demands emerge that often go beyond internal capabilities.
 While organizations rightfully focus on the science and development at first, back-office challenges can disrupt growth plans or create vulnerabilities.
-Outsourcing continues to be a critical solution to help life sciences companies manage these issues, gain additional support and streamline business processes.
+Outsourcing continues to be a critical solution to help life sciences companies of all types manage these issues, gain additional support and streamline business processes.

 While outsourcing can strengthen operations across the business, we are seeing strategies making a significant difference in four key areas:

 A variety of biopharma companies typically need to scale resources rapidly as their companies evolve.
 From R&D to clinical trials to public market readiness to commercialization each new phase creates new or increasing resource demands that typically overwhelm the internal support and operations teams.
 As is often seen during the early stages of a newly formed biopharma company, companies often operate in a streamlined manner and may leverage outsourcing services with the desire to keep the focus on the science.
 Additionally, as the US Federal Government’s (USG) continues to increase its investment in the life science industry through federally funded grants and contracts – the ability to scale up quickly to meet the size, scope, and reporting requirements of USG awards becomes a differentiator for many life science companies.

 For example, as a company moves from a pure research organization to clinical trials it will become necessary to establish a more comprehensive outsourced technology infrastructure partnership to support growth and the changing business needs.
 As companies bring on new employees, and multiply in size, outsourcing can help effectively streamline the new user onboarding process, scale technology platforms and provide more resources, both from a manpower and knowledge perspective.